Rana-10/Rana-10/README.md

 - 🤖 Passionate about **AI, Machine Learning, Data Analysis & Automation**
 - 🧪 Love building **real-world projects** using data & algorithms
 - ⚡ I do QA testing, marketing, and dev work for startups
-- 🚗 Car enthusiast & sim drifting hobbyist
+- 🚗 I also add sim drifting as my side main hobby

 ---